SarahAlkhateeb/Projects/README.md

 * **Test A Perceptual Phenomenon:**
-  - In this project, I have Created a hypothesis regarding the outcome of the Stroop Effect.
+  - In this project, I have created a hypothesis regarding the outcome of the Stroop Effect.
 Analyzed the results using descriptive           statistics and a paired sample t-test (Python, NumPy, Pandas, Matplotlib, Seaborn, SciPy)
   - Found that the Stroop Effect indeed interferes the reaction time associated with the task condition (Congruent, Incongruent)

-* **Test A Perceptual Phenomenon:**
+* **Analyzing A/B Test results:**
-  - In this project, I have Created a hypothesis regarding the outcome of the Stroop Effect.
-Analyzed the results using descriptive           statistics and a paired sample t-test (Python, NumPy, Pandas, Matplotlib, Seaborn, SciPy)
+  - In this project, I have performed an A/B test for an e-commerce website to help the company understand if they should implement the     new page or keep the old page (Python, Pandas, Numpy, Random, Matplotlib, StatsModels)
-  - Found that the Stroop Effect indeed interferes the reaction time associated with the task condition (Congruent, Incongruent)
+  - Found that the duration of the experiment is not enough to decide whether the new page is better or not

+* **RED WINE QUALITY EXPLORATION:**
+  - In this project, I have applied exploratory data analysis techniques to explore a dataset contains 1,599 red wines with 11 variables     on the chemical properties of the wine.
+Carried out Univariate, Bivariate, Multivariate Analysis and calculated correlations to         identify relationships and patterns among variables.
+Technologies: R, ggplot2, dplyr, knitr
+  - Found that very few variables have a strong correlation even though it is not very strong.
+Contrary to what I thought, Density has a     weak negative correlation with the quality and have a Pearson correlation r = - 0.17